netflyapi/netfly-api-doc/NetflyApi_Full_v2.md

 ---
 # 🗑️ Delete a Participant

-This endpoint allows the API user to delete a participant that belongs to them, by specifying the participant’s `id`.
+This endpoint allows the API user to delete a participant that belongs to him, by specifying the participant’s `id`.

 ⚠️ Only participants that belong to the authenticated client can be deleted.